yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                             next.windowFlags, null, true);
                 }
                 mStackSupervisor.startSpecificActivityLocked(next, true, false);
-                if (DEBUG_STACK) mStackSupervisor.validateTopActivitiesLocked();
                 return true;
             }

-            // From this point on, if something goes wrong there is no way
-            // to recover the activity.
             try {
                 next.visible = true;
                 completeResumeLocked(next);
             } catch (Exception e) {
-                // If any exception gets thrown, toss away this
-                // activity and try the next one.
-                Slog.w(TAG, "Exception thrown during resume of " + next, e);
                 requestFinishActivityLocked(next.appToken, Activity.RESULT_CANCELED, null,
                         "resume-exception", true);
-                if (DEBUG_STACK) mStackSupervisor.validateTopActivitiesLocked();
                 return true;
             }
             next.stopped = false;